aws/aws-connected-device-framework/source/packages/services/device-patcher/README.md

 ### Step 2: Activating the Device

-In order to run a deployment job on the device first needs to be activated as a hybrid instance within SSM.
+In order to run a patch job on the device first needs to be activated as a hybrid instance within SSM.
 This can be done by generating an activation code for the device and then following the steps to stop/register/start the SSM agent on the device itself.
 Since this step is done on the device itself, connectivity to the device is required.
 This is the only time when a physical connection between the device and host needs to be made.
 The API call below will generate the activation code which can be taken to activate the SSM agent.
 This step will allow this device to be activated as a Hybrid instance in SSM.

 #### REQUEST
 ```bash